 DIY vs. Professional Electrical Panel Installation

-Working with household electrical systems is dangerous, and there’s a reason electricians must be trained and licensed.
+There’s a reason electricians must be trained and licensed: Working with household electrical systems is dangerous.
 Upgrading or replacing your electrical panel isn’t a job you can do yourself.
-According to the National Fire Protection Association, there are an average of 46,700 house fires caused by faulty electrical wiring every year.
+According to the National Fire Protection Association, an average of 46,700 house fires are caused by faulty electrical wiring every year.
 Electrical work is best performed by those who are trained in the correct electrical codes and procedures.

 Here are some tips for hiring an electrician: